tasnim2907/Netflix---Tableau-Dashboard/README.md

 # 📊 Netflix---Tableau-Dashboard

 ## 📌 Project Overview
-Here’s an interactive Tableau dashboard that digs into Netflix’s catalog—both Movies and TV Shows.
-You’ll find insights on how content is spread out by year, country, genre, and rating.
-It’s a handy way to spot trends and patterns in Netflix’s global library.
+Dive into this interactive Tableau dashboard and see what’s really going on in Netflix’s lineup—movies, TV shows, all of it.
+You can check out how content is split by year, country, genre, and rating.
+If you’re curious about trends in Netflix’s global library, this dashboard lays it all out.

 Check out the live dashboard here:
 🔗 [Netflix Tableau Dashboard](https://public.tableau.com/app/profile/tasnim.sorwar/viz/Book1_17563552138350/Netflix)